32 Different Types of Moths in Oregon

 These spots resemble two improvised lines across the wings, one above and one below the center of the wings.
 The wings have striations of pale brown shading.

-Each forewing has a black crescent mark along the lower line, a little closer to the outer margin.
+Each forewing has a black crescent mark along the lower line, closer to the outer margin.

 The underside of the wings is trimmed with a black and white striped fringe.
 Lichens are made up of both fungi and algae.